stephentino/estimate_akm/README.md

 - A subset of jobs in the ROE file in the CEEDD are associated with start/end dates for the job spell.
 However, the start/end dates are only non-missing in the data in the year that the worker separates from the employer.
 This code "fills out" the start/end dates so that each "job-year" in the data with start/end dates available is associated with the start/end date of the spell.

 #### estimate_akm/original/code/2_estimate_akm.R
+- First, this code applies some filters to the data that are required before akm estimation:
+    - Restricts the sample to workers and firms observed at least twice
+    - Restricts the sample to the largest connected set of workers and firms.
+Note: the firms and workers in the matched employer-employee data form a "graph" where the nodes are firms and the edges are workers' firm-to-firm transitions.
+The "largest connected set" of workers and firms is the maximal connected subgraph.
+The maximal connected subgraph is extracted using the *igraph* package.
+- Next, the code estimates the AKM-style two-way fixed effects model using the final sample of workers and firms.
+All of the coefficients and fixed effects are estimated jointly (in contrast to the "two-step procedure" that is discussed below.)
+To estimate the model, the *lfe* package is used.
+- Finally, a variance decomposition is conducted.
+This variance decomposition shows the fraction of the variance in log earnings that is attributable to person effects, firm effects, and the covariance between the two.

+#### estimate_akm/original/code/4_estimate_two_step_akm.R
+- This code is similar to *2_estimate_akm.R*.
+However, the estimation of the model is done in "two steps".
+In the first step, log earnings are regressed on time-varying individual characteristics and year effects.
+In the second step, the two-way fixed effects model is estimated using the residualized earnings.
+This "two-step" procedure produces nearly identical results to the one-step procedure, an the computational run time is significantly reduced.
+When working with real matched employer-employee datasets that require a lot of memory, the two-step procedure is preferred.

+#### estimate_akm/original/code/2_estimate_akm.R

 # Author
 Stephen Tino, PhD Candidate in Economics, University of Toronto, s.tino@mail.utoronto.ca